-Each core DEM1 module (PGCert, PGDip and MSc) will be assessed by a timed unseen written examination and a written assignment.
+Each core DEM1 module (PGCert, PGDip and MSc) will be assessed by a written assignment.
+The EPM1 modules (PGCert, PGDip and MSc) will each be assessed by a timed examination.

-The majority of the elective modules (PGDip and MSc) will be assessed by a timed unseen written examination and a written assignment.
-The grade awarded for each module will be weighted 70:30 (examination: assignment).
+The elective modules (PGDip and MSc) will each be assessed either by a written assignment, or a timed examination, or a combination of timed examination and a written assignment (usually weighted 70:30, examination: assignment).